 Bangalore Metropolitan Transport Corporation runs eleven bus routes from locations in the city to connect to the new airport.
 The airport can be reached through Hebbal via Bellary Road, through NH-Yelahanka people can also reach BIAL through Yelahanka via Vidyaranyapura where traffic is less congested.

 BMTC has 46 Volvo buses plying to the airport, and the number of buses on each route ensures a frequency of at least one every 30 minutes.
 The buses are equipped with luggage racks, and can carry up to 30 passengers on each trip.
-Tickets may be booked online.

 The Indian railway authority is also planning to construct a railway terminal at the airport to run a special shuttle from Cantonment railway station to the new airport.